 - Are any clinical trials available to me?

-And, if your doctor says something that's not clear, don't hesitate to ask questions until you understand completely.
+And, if your doctor says something that's not clear, don't hesitate to ask.

 What to expect from your doctor